Violin/Viola FAQ

 See also:

-• Fiddle Tunes
+Fiddle Tunes with MP3's

 (4) What's the difference between the violin and the viola?

 Violins come in "fractional sizes" (4/4, 3/4, 1/2, 1/4, 1/8, 1/16, even a tiny 1/32).
 The 4/4 is full size, suitable for nearly all adults.
 The 7/8 size is rather rare, and only available in the more expensive instruments.
 It is frequently used by adults who are very petite.
-Please see: K500 Student Outfit available in 7/8.)
+[Please see: K500 Student Outfit available in 7/8]

 The 16" is the usual adult size.
 Any size above the 16" may be difficult to handle for young people and is probably not recommended.
 Viola length is measured in centimeters in Europe (41cm, 41.5cm and 42cm), and there is no exact standard with respect to size.
 Many professional violists play a 17" viola; Michael Tree (of the Guarneri Quartet), Bruno Giuranna, Gerard Coussè.
-[See discussion on Maestronet]

 The viola is a fifth lower in pitch than the violin; the lowest string on the viola is the C string.
 The viola's second string, the G, is the violin's lowest string.
 Violas have no E string, the top string on violin.
 The A=440 (the violin's second string), is the top string on viola.
 The viola is primarily written in the alto clef (though high registers may be written in treble, like the violin).
+See:

 The violin and viola étude repertoire is much the same, with additional works in viola by Fuchs, Campagnoli and others.
 Some of the literature for violin has been transcribed for viola (and visa versa), but viola literature is quite different.
 See: Advanced Viola Literature